 You can tune into Mosaic Students gatherings online via Mosaic’s Livestream at 6:00pm on Wednesday nights.

 We take investing, empowering, and releasing the emerging generation very, very, very seriously.
 This is not a generation that is lazy and lost; this is a generation that is ready to rise and become a people now—not in the future—that can make a giant difference in the Kingdom of God.

 While the first half of the night is centered around worship and a message, the second half is all about small groups.
 Every Mosaic student has a small group they can call their own, made up of other students their age.
 In this space, our Mosaic Student Leaders ask challenging, culturally-relevant questions to help guide students into a relationship-building and spiritually-sharpening discussion with one another.

 Our goal is for every small group to be led by a team of two co-leaders, offering a range of experiences and personalities for students to connect with.
 These leaders are encouraged and trained regularly by a small group coach—someone on our Students Team with experience in and passion for student discipleship.

 While small group time on Wednesdays can be wildly impactful, we love it when they carry their relationship beyond Wednesday nights.
-Often, our Mosaic Students leaders will help make that happen by spending time with students throughout the week, sitting with them in the sanctuary during Sunday gatherings, and organizing hangouts for the whole group.
+Often, our Mosaic Students leaders will help make that happen by spending time with students throughout the week, organizing group hangouts, sitting with them in the sanctuary during Sunday gatherings, or serving alongside them in Mix56 or Mosaic Kids.